Five Stairsteps: History

 In early 1970, the group released their biggest hit, "O-o-h Child" (written by Stan Vincent), which hit number 14 on the R&B chart and number 8 on the Billboard Hot 100.
 The record sold over one million copies, and received a gold disc awarded by the Recording Industry Association of America in August 1970.
 The B-side of the single, a cover of Lennon–McCartney's "Dear Prudence", charted at number 49 R&B. Both songs were included on the group's 1970 album Stairsteps.
 Later that year, the group's first compilation, Step by Step by Step, was released.
 The Five Stairsteps appeared in the 1970 film The Isley Brothers Live at Yankee Stadium, a documentary of a benefit concert filmed at the home of the New York Yankees featuring the Isley Brothers, the Brooklyn Bridge and other Buddah-affiliated artists.
 The following year, the group resurfaced as The Stairsteps with two charting singles: "Didn't It Look So Easy" and "I Love You-Stop".
 Both were featured on their 1971 album, which was also titled Stairsteps.
 The group continued to be known as the Stairsteps throughout the early 1970s.
 Alohe left the group in 1972 to begin a spiritual journey, and went on to attend college, graduate and work at Emory University, where she was also a guest speaker.

 Later in the 1970s, Billy Preston introduced the Stairsteps to the Beatles, and the group signed with George Harrison's Dark Horse label, distributed by A&M Records.
 Their album Second Resurrection was released in February 1976, produced by Preston, Robert Margouleff, and the Stairsteps.
 "From Us to You", written by Clarence Jr. and Keni Burke, was the group's biggest hit since "O-o-h Child", peaking at number 10 R&B in early 1976.
 The follow-up single, "Pasado", also covered by the group Pockets, received airplay in Chicago, New York, and other markets.
-Keni sang, played bass, and wrote both songs featured on the third single, "Tell Me Why" and "Salaam". in January 2014, the album was reissued on CD in Europe by the Solaris label, as was Keni Burke's eponymous Dark Horse album.
+Keni sang, played bass, and wrote both songs featured on the third single, "Tell Me Why" and "Salaam".
+In January 2014, the album was reissued on CD in Europe by the Solaris label, as was Keni Burke's eponymous Dark Horse album.

-Cubie never really sang with the group, but would grow up to be a popular dancer with the Dance Theater of Harlem and other groups.
+Cubie did not often sing with the group, but would grow up to be a popular dancer with the Dance Theater of Harlem and other groups.